What Is Data Governance?

 Now let’s take a closer look at some tools and techniques for data management.

-- Cleansing and standardization help implement and enforce data quality policies.
-Profiling helps you compare the validity, accuracy, and completeness of data against the data quality metrics you set.
-You can then fix problems such as non-valid values, incorrect spellings, and missing values.
+These are the tools and techniques that help implement and enforce data quality policies.
+Profiling helps you compare the validity, accuracy and completeness of data against the metrics you set for data quality.
+You can then fix problems such as non-valid values, incorrect spellings and missing values.
 You can also embed cleansing rules into data entry processes to enforce data quality at the point of entry.
-Profiling also helps you identify similarities, differences, and relationships between data sources so you can remove duplicate records and enforce consistency across sources.
-You can enrich internal data with external data like DUNS numbers, demographics, and geographic data.
-And many organizations create a centralized hub to help maintain semantic consistency of master data across data sources.
+Profiling also helps you identify similarities, differences and relationships between data sources.
+This makes it easier to remove duplicate records and enforce consistency across sources.
+You can enrich internal data with external data like DUNS numbers, demographics and geographic data.
+And many organizations create a centralized hub to help maintain semantic consistency of master data.

-- Masking and encryption help you implement and enforce privacy and protection policies.
-Data discovery and classification tools and techniques help you identify sensitive and personal data and tag it as requiring protection based on internal requirements and external regulations such as General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), and the Brazil General Data Protection Law (LGPD).
-These tags can then be used to apply appropriate protection controls.
-For example, depending on classification and access policies, some users may be authorized to access the raw data, while the data may need to be dynamically masked at query for other users.
-Data flow modeling helps you understand how data is collected, processed, stored, and distributed both internally and externally.
-You can then determine appropriate protection controls based on classification and privacy policies.
-For example, data masking may be fine for access that occurs inside your firewall, but data must be encrypted before sharing it with third parties outside your organization.
+Use these to implement and enforce privacy and protection policies.
+Data discovery and classification tools and techniques help you identify and tag sensitive and personal data.
+You can then use these tags to apply appropriate protection controls to meet internal requirements and external regulations such as General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
+Depending on classification and access policies, you may give some users access to the raw data, and mask that data for other users.
+To determine appropriate internal and external distribution protection controls, you can use data flow modeling to understand how your organization collects, processes, stores and distributes data, both internally and externally.
+For example, data masking may be fine for access inside your firewall, but you may decide that data must be encrypted before you share it with third parties.